Ideal Number of Direct Reports

 1. Long-Term Planning (2 hours):

-• Strategic Roadmapping: Defining the team’s vision, setting long-term objectives, and outlining the steps to achieve them.
+• Strategic Roadmapping: Defining the team’s vision, setting long-term objectives, and outlining the steps to achieve them in the roadmap.

 • Budgeting and Resource Planning: Allocating budgets and resources to meet strategic goals effectively.